glm729/code-examples/README.md

 otherwise been playing around with R for things like recording timesheets, Python for things like implementations of the Syracuse and Euler algorithms, and have recently been using bash for cleaning input (and providing a bit of fancy output) for the youtube-dl program (just as a thought exercise, I guess).
+I've recently started to play around with Ruby a little bit, but will need to knock off my undergrad before I get in deep.

 ### R